radsonpatrick/ESPStick/README.md

 This list is subject to change, but some potential future development ideas include:

 1. Documentation (this is very necessary but also very time-consuming)
-2. Scan wifi - create a sub-menu to view all information about the available wifi networks
-3. Bluetooth
+2. Bluetooth
-4. Add all GPIOs for control
+3. Add all GPIOs for control
-5. Improve the Scripts section
+4. Improve the Scripts section
-6. Create a sub-menu with power options
+5. Create a sub-menu with power options

 Again, contributions and suggestions are welcome!